 In some situations, the transducer level may fluctuate around the Target Set Point.
-To limit throttle hunting using the maintain functions, a dead band can be programmed.
-This value prevents throttle adjustment while the level is within the band (refer to diagram).
-In essence, the speed is considered to be at the target whenever it is within the dead band.
+To limit throttle hunting using the maintain functions a dead band can be programmed.
+This value prevents throttle adjustment while the level is within the band (see diagram).
+In essence the speed is considered to be at the target whenever it is within the dead band.

-Note: The dead band entered is the amount above and below the target point.
-For example, if the target is 5.0 ft (1.52 m) with a 0.1 ft (.03 m) dead band, the dead band is 4.9 to 5.1 ft (1.49 to 1.55 m).
+Note: The dead band entered is amount above and below the target point.
+For example, if the target is 5.0 ft (1.52 m) with a 0.1 ft (3 cm) dead band, the dead band is 4.9 to 5.1 feet (1.49 to 1.55 m).